Puppy vaccination schedule

-by Dr Gretta Howard.
-Published 13 August 2020
+by Dr Gretta Howard

 Congratulations on your new puppy!

-First puppy vaccinations: 6-8 weeks old
+1st Puppy Vaccinations: 6-8 weeks old

 The first puppy vaccinations consist of a 3-in-1 vaccine known as a C3, which covers the following life-threatening diseases:

-Second puppy vaccinations: 10-12 weeks old
+2nd Puppy Vaccinations: 10-12 weeks old

 • Parainfluenza

-• Bordetella
+• Bordatella

-Leptospirosis vaccination may also be recommended by your veterinarian and depends on your geographical location.
-Usually, the second puppy vaccinations take place approximately four weeks after the first one with your vet.
+• Leptospirosis vaccination may also be recommended by your veterinarian and is depends on your geographical location.

-Kennel cough consists of a viral component (Parainfluenza) and a bacterial component (Bordetella).
+Usually the second puppy vaccinations take place approximately 4 weeks after the 1st one with your vet.
+As you can see in the list above, the 2nd vaccination includes a 2nd dose of the C3 vaccine and may also include vaccination against canine infectious tracheitis, sometimes known as canine cough or kennel cough.
+Canine cough consists of a viral component (Parainfluenza) and a bacterial component (Bordetella).
 This vaccine can be administered as an intranasal dose (given as a drop into the nostrils), an oral dose (given as a drop into the mouth) or an injectable dose (which can be added to the C3 vaccine and given as a single injection under the skin).

-Third puppy vaccinations: 16-18 weeks old
+3rd Puppy Vaccination: 16-18 weeks old

 • Parainfluenza

-• Bordetella
+• Bordatella

-• (+/- Leptospirosis vaccination)
+• +/- Leptospirosis vaccination

 Annual vaccinations & general health checks